MeAkash77/Block-Fund-Web3-crowdfunding/readme.md

 # 🚀 Block Fund - Decentralized Crowdfunding Platform

 Block Fund is a decentralized crowdfunding platform built on the Ethereum blockchain.
-It empowers users to create and support campaigns using smart contracts, ensuring **transparency**, **security**, and **trust** through blockchain technology.
+It empowers users to create and support campaigns using smart contracts, ensuring **transparency**, **security**, and **trust** through blockchain technology and Block Fund is a full-stack decentralized crowdfunding platform that integrates modern web technologies with blockchain.
+Built using React, Node.js, MongoDB, and Ethereum smart contracts, it allows users to seamlessly launch and contribute to campaigns in a trustless and transparent environment.
+The frontend connects to MetaMask for wallet authentication, while the backend stores off-chain data securely.
+On the blockchain side, Solidity smart contracts manage the creation, funding, and withdrawal logic of campaigns, ensuring immutability and fairness.
+Block Fund serves as a modern, Web3 alternative to platforms like GoFundMe, empowering creators and contributors to interact without intermediaries.

+.

 ![Block Fund Banner](https://github.com/user-attachments/assets/e6dd580b-53a6-4df1-a45f-b233436c815d)
 ## 📌 Functionalities